 The Nikon Z f can record 1080p video at up to 120 fps, which is great for capturing high-speed action or creating slow-motion footage.

 With firmware version 1.1, Nikon also added a dedicated slow-motion recording option in FHD.
 The camera can only record slow-motion video in MP4 H.264, recorded at 120 fps, with the option to play videos back at 30 fps (4x slow-motion), 25 fps (4.8x slow-motion), or 24 fps (5x slow-motion).
 There's a three-minute time limit for slow-mo video recording.
-You can see what the video quality in this mode looks like here.
+You can see what the video quality in this mode looks like in this test scene extract.

 In 1080p, the camera's internal recording specs are still superb.
 As with 4k, it can record 10-bit 4:2:0 video internally, and bit rates are relatively high.
 There is a time limit on recording, but at 125 minutes, it's plenty of time for longer recording sessions.